 5. Shopping in Swansea Market

 Today, this shopping mecca is not only the largest indoor market in Wales, it's also home to more than 100 stalls selling everything from jewelry to tomatoes.
 Delicacies include varieties of strong Welsh cheese, mussels from nearby Burry Bay, and laver bread made from seaweed and served with oatmeal.
-With so much to choose from - shoes, ornaments, clothing, books, and greeting cards are also available here - anyone can find something to take home.
+With so much to choose from – shoes, ornaments, clothing, books, and greeting cards are also available here – everyone will find something nice to take home.
 The market is held everyday except Sunday.